 Everything you need to know about Coronavirus and your finances

-Around Australia and across the globe, Coronavirus (COVID-19) has permeated every aspect of daily life.
-It’s changed the way we work, socialise and how our country will be economically governed for the foreseeable future.
+Around Australia and across the globe, Coronavirus (COVID-19) has changed the way we work, socialise and how our country will be governed for the foreseeable future.
 The situation is constantly evolving, so Mozo is keeping track of the latest news about the virus and how it will affect individuals and businesses.
 Here are answers to the big coronavirus questions.

 Support for businesses

-Government and banks are providing numerous financial support options.
+Government and banks have provided numerous financial support options.
 These include government wage assistance, cashflow boosts, business loan guarantees and instant asset write-off expansion, plus fee waivers, loan deferrals and other support from banks.

 JobKeeper payment and JobSeeker supplement.
 As the economic situation has developed, there have been changes to these support payments.
-JobKeeper is no longer be available.
+JobKeeper is no longer available.
 The JobSeeker COVID supplement has also ceased, but the standard rate for this income support payment has risen by $50 per-fortnight.
 This still marks a reduction from the current COVID supplement-boosted level.

 The HomeBuilder scheme.
 In an effort avoid an expected slump in the construction industry, the government was offering $25,000 grants to eligible Aussies building new homes or making substantial renovations.
 Applications are now closed, but those with the grant have now been given a 12-month extension on the building deadline.